-Once again, I am super lucky to be exposed to some amazing experiences and working with some incredibly inspiring women on shoots or projects throughout the years.
-Most memorably for me though, was early in my career I got to assist on a shoot with Helena Bonham-Carter, an all-time idol for me and definitely a “pinch yourself” moment.
+Once again, I am super lucky to have been exposed to some amazing experiences and to have worked with some incredibly inspiring women on shoots or projects throughout the years.
+Most memorably for me though, was early in my career I got to assist on a shoot with Helena Bonham-Carter, an all-time idol for me, and definitely a “pinch yourself” moment.
 Seeing your name credited in Harper’s Bazaar for the first time was also pretty magical.

 4. How would you describe your style?

-My style has changed and developed quite a lot over the years, which I guess it pretty normal considering how ever changing the fashion landscape is.
+My style has changed and developed quite a lot over the years, which I guess is pretty normal considering how ever-changing the fashion landscape is.
 Right now I always find myself picking something out that is quite feminine but quirky and I am also very rarely seen without a bow in my hair or on accessories.

 5. Having recently got married, how did you go about deciding the right Bridal look for you?